rohithajith/project-HAI/ethical_data_collection_plan.md

   - Tokenization
   - Pseudonymization
   - Generalization
+- TODO: Clearly define PII removal techniques such as hashing, replacing with tokens, and generalization for all stored data.
+- TODO: Implement real-time PII detection using regex and Named Entity Recognition (NER) models before data storage.
+- TODO: Ensure data anonymization occurs before storage if data will be used for training.

 #### 1.2.5 User Data Access and Deletion
 - Create API endpoints for users to: